Windows 11: Release date, price, and everything that’s new

 The company mentioned that Amazon was the company that it partnered with, but the Appstore isn’t the only place you’ll be able to get Android apps from.
 In fact, Microsoft said it wants to be able to run all Android apps one day, including those that require Google services.
 Note that it’s just a goal to support all Android apps, not a commitment.

-Now that Teams Chat is available in preview, Android app support is the only thing missing from the Windows 11 Insider Preview in the Dev channel.
+Now that Teams Chat is available in preview, Android app support is the only thing missing from the Windows 11 Insider Preview.

 A big visual overhaul, with rounded corners

 Windows 11 is going to be visually different from Windows 10.
 Because as Windows 10 has had some subtle changes to the design over the years, it hasn’t gotten a whole new look, like the kind of new look we typically get from a new version of Windows.